M66B/FairEmail/FAQ.md

 OAuth for Yandex is supported via the quick setup wizard.

-OAuth for Office365 accounts is supported, but Microsoft does not offer OAuth for Outlook, Live and Hotmail accounts (yet?).
+OAuth for Office 365 accounts is supported, but Microsoft does not offer OAuth for Outlook, Live and Hotmail accounts (yet?).

 OAuth access for Yahoo was requested, but Yahoo never responded to the request.
 OAuth for AOL [was deactivated](https://www.programmableweb.com/api/aol-open-auth) by AOL.